Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 What is a “Spanish Guitar”?

 The term “Spanish guitar” is used mainly in two ways.
 First, it refers to the instrument.
 This is also known as a classical guitar.
-The classical or Spanish guitar is an acoustic instrument made of wood.
-And it has guitar strings made of nylon.
+The classical or Spanish guitar is an acoustic instrument made of wood by luthiers ( otherwise known as guitar makers ).
+And it has nylon strings.
 Traditionally, these strings were made of gut (animal intestine).
 These are the precursors to today’s steel-string acoustic guitar and electric guitar.

 The classical (Spanish) guitar uses chords in songs to create layers of melody and harmony.
 It was derived from the Spanish vihuela and gittern (historic instruments) back in the 1400-1500s.
 Through the following centuries, it morphed into the Baroque guitar.
 And eventually, it became the classical or Spanish guitar we find so many people playing today.